torvalds/linux/Documentation/admin-guide/device-mapper/verity.rst

 On-disk format
 ==============

-The verity kernel code does not read the verity metadata on-disk header.
+The verity kernel code does yest read the verity metadata on-disk header.
 It only reads the hash blocks which directly follow the header.
 It is expected that a user-space tool will verify the integrity of the verity header.